issueapp/spring/issues/music/data/editors-letter.md

 and it shows no signs of slowing!

 <span>MINKPINK</span>’s ‘The Music Issue’ sees Christina Perri rocking out all the hottest <span>MINKPINK</span> trends at legendary LA music studio Mates, where she also recently recorded her eagerly anticipated second album ‘Head & Heart’, set to be a smash hit worldwide.
-With the help of superstar stylist Mark Vassallo and iconic photographer Mike Piscatelli, Christina Perri has put her own <big>unique stamp</big> on every look, epitomising what it means to be a <span>MINKPINK</span> girl.
+With the help of superstar stylist Mark Vassallo and iconic photographer Mike Piscatelli, Christina Perri has put her own <big>unique stamp</big> on every look.

 So why is Miss Perri the ultimate <span>MINKPINK</span> babe?
 Well for us that’s pretty much a no brainer.
 Not one to be defined by convention, Christina’s unique <big>brand of cool</big> is irresistible to anyone who meets her - this is one chick who talks the talk and walks the walk, and has stayed <big>true to herself</big> and her style from the get go.
-With a finger firmly on the pulse of all things fashion, music and social media, Christina’s passion for life is infectious, and her playful demeanour and <big>free spirited</big> attitude define what it means to live in the moment - it’s practically impossible to take a look at <span>MINKPINK</span>’s The Music Issue and not come away feeling just that little bit more inspired…
+With a finger firmly on the pulse of all things fashion, music and social media, Christina’s passion for life is infectious, and her playful demeanour and <big>free spirited</big> attitude define what it means to live in the moment.
-For the love of <span>MINKPINK</span>…be brave and free.